 What is an ABC License Transfer?

 An ABC license transfer is a necessary process that happens whenever a business that sells alcohol has a new owner.
 When this business moves from one party to another, the ABC license also needs to be transferred.
 Otherwise, the new owner will be operating outside the law.
-So, as you can see, the details of this process are important to understand if you’re opening a new business with an aim to sell alcohol.
+So, as you can see, the details of this process are important to understand if you’re opening a new business with the aim to sell alcohol.

 3 Things to Consider When Transferring a License